playframework/play-slick/README.md

 | 0.5.1                  | 2.2.x              | 1.0.x               | 2.10.x        |     No     |

 Note that the `+` next to a version means that the specified version and later trailing point releases are supported by the same version of the play-slick plugin.
+While a `x` means that any trailing point release is supported by the same version of play-slick.

 # Documentation